seinecle/Belfast2015/public_html/readme.md

 <p align="center"><img src="img/formatted/youtubeneuromarketing.jpg"/></p>

-As surprising as it seems, this had never been done before.
+As surprising as it seems, this has never been done before.
 Nicole collected thousands of items from the first year « neuromarketing » appeared (in 2002) up to 2009.
 We ended up with something like 12 hundred documents in English, mostly web pages, and thousands of documents in other languages.
-This amount of documents suggested that « distant reading » was required, algorithms should be used, word frequencies should be measured, and data visualization was possible: counting terms, drawing charts showing how topics in neuromarketing were trending over the years… we did that, but that ended up being a very dry result.
+This amount of documents suggested that « distant reading » was required, algorithms should be used, word frequencies should be measured, and data visualization was possible: counting terms, drawing charts showing how topics in neuromarketing were trending over the years… we did that, but that ended up being a very dry result:

 <p align="center"><img src="img/formatted/chartneuromarketing.jpg"/></p>